 No matter what the answer is, decide beforehand what stays and what goes.
 If you have items already in storage, make sure you take a thorough inventory to ensure you're not moving items you could do without.

 Label boxes.
-While you're packing boxes, make sure you label the top and sides of boxes with contents, location of contents in your house and if there are any special instructions, such as "fragile" or "open first".
+While you're packing boxes, make sure you label the top and sides of boxes with contents, the location of contents in your house, and if there are any special instructions, such as "fragile" or "open first."
 This will assist the movers in putting the boxes in the correct room and will warn them of any fragile items.

 Also, by keeping a complete list of the contents on the outside of the box, you'll save time digging through 10 boxes marked "kitchen" just to find the can opener.